A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Conclusions

 \section{Conclusions}

-In the present work, a novel reduced model has been introduced for the description of valve dynamics.
-Starting from a local force balance at the leaflets, considering both flow-induced stress and curvature-based elasticity, as well as damping effects, an ordinary differential equation was derived, governing the evolution of the valve's opening coefficient.
-Based on this model, a reduced 3D-0D FSI system was proposed, exploiting the RIIS method both to assemble the forcing terms of the 0D valve model, and to account for the valve surface and motion in the blood flow description.
-This system was employed to simulate the systolic blood flow in the ascending aorta, focusing on the opening phase of the aortic valve.
-Moreover, a discussion on the relevance of the surface velocity in the employed resistive method was carried out.
+We proposed a novel reduced FSI model for the aortic valve.
+The valve dynamics was described by a lumped-parameter model considering the flow-induced stress and a curvature-based elasticity term, as well as damping effects, and its coupling with the 3D blood flow was based on the RIIS method.
+This system was employed to simulate the blood flow in the ascending aorta, both in physiological conditions and in the case of {mild} aortic stenosis.

-The numerical results have shown that the proposed model is suitable for reproducing the aortic valve opening and the associated hemodynamics, with very little additional computational effort: all the additional cost lays in the assembly of the right-hand side of ODE representing the valve dynamics, and this can be done very efficiently.
-The model also straightforwardly provides an operational definition of the leaflets' velocity $\uu_\Gamma$, without the need to resorting to complex reconstruction procedures.
-The comparison with a quasi-static approach as adopted from previous work showed how a proper description of the surface velocity (when available) can have a major impact on the overall dynamics of the system and on the estimation of the aortic jet, at least in some specific settings.
+The numerical results {demonstrate that the proposed model is a computationally efficient approach for simulating aortic hemodynamics and the effects of valve dynamics on blood flow.
+Compared to a CFD simulation with prescribed leaflet displacement, the additional computational effort cost is minimal, limited to the assembly of the right-hand side of the ODE governing valve dynamics, which can be efficiently carried out at each quadrature node.} The model also straightforwardly provides an explicit expression for the leaflets' velocity $\uu_\Gamma$, without resorting to complex reconstruction procedures that would introduce discrete interpolation errors.
+The comparison with a quasi-static approach adopted in previous works and with the Korakianitis-Shi model showed the advantages of our model in reconstructing the surface velocity and reproducing a physiological duration of the valve opening and closing phases.

-In order to employ the proposed model in real applications and possibly the study of pathological conditions, different directions of further research may be undertaken.
-Since the focus of the present work was on the aortic valve's opening, the investigation may be extended to the whole systole, including the closing stages.
-Moreover, a sensitivity analysis of the lumped-parameter model response and of the associated hemodynamics w.r.t.~the 0D model parameters could help to examine different mechanical properties of the valve, thus opening the way to the study of valvular pathologies such as aortic stenosis or myocarditis-induced leaflet thickening.